Updated: September 7, 2016

 - Imporant! – Like airfares, hotel prices go down and go up.
 Unlike airfares, you can (usually) cancel hotel bookings and book a different hotel – or book the same hotel through a different website.
 So if you see a decent deal book it.
 And then keep looking for a better deal.

 - Important! – Verify directly with the hotel after booking through an online booking website (e.g. booking.com).
 This is easy to do and well worth it.
 Occasionally, you’ll get an even better room than if you hadn’t contacted them.
-For example, if you send an email saying something like this, “I had just wanted to confirm my booking with your hotel.
+For example, if you send an email saying something like this, “I just booked a room with your hotel on Booking.com.
+I wanted to confirm my booking and make sure you didn’t need any more information.
 We’re a family of 5 so really need this to go smoothly.
 Thanks.”
 At the very least it lets the staff know you’ll need a bigger room.
 Maybe it won’t change anything but occasionally some of the time it will.

 - Print your confirmation email (or have easy access to it on your phone) to show at reception.
 9 times out of 10 you won’t need it but on occasion the hotel might not have received the reservation info and the confirmation will help.